lab-24/northpole-shop/README.md

 ### JWT Authorization

-The API has been protected with a JWT Authorization.
-There are no endpoints and user tables implemented yet.
-For testing purposes, please set `JWT_DEBUG=true` in `.app.env` file and you will get a valid Token during startup of the application.
-Export this token an use it in your requests.
+The API is secured using JWT Authorization.
+Currently, there are no endpoints or user tables implemented.
+For testing purposes, set `JWT_DEBUG=true` in the `.app.env` file.
+This will generate a valid token during the application startup.
+Export the token and include it in your requests.

 ```
 export TOKEN=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyX2lkIjoxMjN9.V6upMbO3L7r2AZqj36dOronI0hONPCAmvO1QB2JXUX0